786mrnoor/web-development-notes/js/asynchronous/promises.md

 **Promises have methods to handle their states:**

-- `.then()`: Used to handle the fulfilled state of a promise.
-It takes up to two arguments, the first argument is a callback function for the fulfilled case of the promise, and the second argument is a callback function for the rejected case.
+- `.then()`: Used to handle the `fulfilled` and `rejected` state of a promise.
+It takes up to two arguments, the first argument is a callback function for the `fulfilled` case of the promise, and the second argument is a callback function for the `rejected` case.
-- `.catch()`: Used to handle the rejected state of a promise.
-It takes a callback function that will be executed when the promise is rejected.
+- `.catch()`: Used to handle the `rejected` state of a promise.
+It takes a callback function that will be executed when the promise is `rejected`.
-- `.finally()`: Used to execute code regardless of whether the promise is fulfilled or rejected.
+- `.finally()`: Used to execute code regardless of whether the promise is `fulfilled` or `rejected`.

 ```js
 myPromise